-Now that summer is here, homeowners have to reconcile with the fact that with warmer weather comes more bugs.
+Every time summer approaches, homeowners have to reconcile with the fact that with warmer weather comes more bugs.
 Nobody wants an infestation of any kind — whether it be mosquitoes that suck your blood while you’re sleeping or little fungus gnats that wreak havoc on your kitchen.
-So, what can you do to get rid of all these pesky pests?
+So, what can you do to get rid of all these bugs?

 And should you find yourself exhausted by the now full-time job of trying to rid your home of gnats, flies, ticks, and mosquitoes naturally, you can always buy a safe and nontoxic insect trap from Zevo.
 Zevo’s flying insect trap products simply plug into an outlet; using multi-spectrum light technology and body head attractants, this plug-in attracts bugs — whether they’re gnats, flies, mosquitoes, or whatever else you can name — without the help of chemical insecticides and catches them inside with a sticky adhesive backing.
 Throw away the dead insects, then replace the cartridge.